How to Choose the Best Bank Accounts for Seniors

 In addition to taking a close look at the fees, you should also consider the perks in detail, and how they'll improve your life.
 If you don’t regularly send cashier’s checks or money orders, the perk of getting those for free isn’t much of a perk at all.

 Even if an account isn't labeled as a "senior" account, that doesn’t mean seniors won't benefit from opening the account.
 Keep in mind, this is a list of checking accounts, which usually come with far lower interest rates than savings accounts.
 If your primary goal is to earn high interest on your deposits, you might consider shopping around for savings accounts, instead.

 Charles Schwab Bank High Yield Investor Checking: If you already do your investing with Charles Schwab, you can take advantage of the waived fees for the bank's checking account.
-The account also offers a generous ATM policy, as well as a 0.15% interest rate.
+The account also offers a generous ATM policy, as well as a 0.03% interest rate as of November 2020.

 Watch Out for Bonuses